dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 **Cluster requirments**

-- All OpenShift or Kubernetes nodes connecting to Dell storage arrays must use unique host NQNs.
+- All OpenShift or Kubernetes nodes connecting to Dell storage arrays must use unique host NVMe Qualified Names (NQNs).

-> The OpenShift deployment process for RHCOS will set the same host NQN for all nodes.
+> The OpenShift deployment process for CoreOS will set the same host NQN for all nodes.
 The host NQN is stored in the file /etc/nvme/hostnqn.
 One possible solution to ensure unique host NQNs is to add the following machine config to your OCP cluster:

 ```yaml
 apiVersion: machineconfiguration.openshift.io/v1